- Las Vegas is a museum city -- in its own way

-There's the Fontainebleau, kin to the famous Miami hotel: 68 stories high, 70% completed, $3 billion spent, five years vacant and rotting in the sun.
+There's the Fontainebleau, kin to the famous Miami hotel: 68 stories high, vacant since construction started in 2007 at an estimated $3 billion cost.

 Across the street was the legendary Stardust, busy until the day it was closed in 2006.
 Local casino corporation Boyd Gaming bought it up and tore it down, intending to build an ultraluxurious megaresort with Mondrian and Delano hotels, shopping, convention space, multiple theaters ...

 They got as far as the girders before the recession hit in 2008.
 Now, a Chinese-themed resort from Genting Group is expected to open on the site in 2018.

 6. The famous casino that isn't

 The Tangiers was the setting of "Casino," perhaps the best movie made about Las Vegas; the Tangiers was also a recurring plot point/location on "CSI."

 "Casino" was inspired by events at the Stardust but, for legal reasons, the name was changed in the film, a name that was then picked up for the TV show.
 Some folks assume it was torn down, when actually it never existed to begin with.

 The Vegas headliner is no longer a crooner in a toupee and pinky ring, as an increasing number of more contemporary artists give Sin City the long run.

 The pediment of Caesars Palace is adorned not with the visages of Jupiter, Apollo and Venus but Elton John, Rod Stewart and Celine Dion.

 Britney Spears bumps and grinds at Planet Hollywood, while Boyz II Men brings harmony to the Mirage.